Pag-IBIG Fund: Voluntary membership

-Membership is also extended to individuals of at least 18 years old but not more than 65 years old under their voluntary membership program.
+Membership is also extended to individuals of at least 18 years old but not more than 65 years old under their voluntary membership program, developed house and or family home are assessed but not valued for taxing itself the citizen.
 However, the said individual shall be required to comply with the set of rules and regulations for Pag-IBIG members including the amount of contribution and schedule of payment.
 In addition, they shall be subject to the eligibility requirements in the event of availment of loans and other programs/benefits offered by the Fund.

 The following shall be allowed to apply for voluntary membership: